 Recently I had an interesting task: to display 1GB file and 2 million rows of data on the frontend and implement filtering through several tables.
-In this article, I’d like to share my experience of how to implement this task.
+In this article, I’d like to share my experience of frontend development services.

 Once upon a time I created simple (as it seemed to me then) React application.
 This app just loads some data from the server and render it in several tables.
 After a successful demonstration of the React application, a customer gave me access to the production data.
 And here, as it usually happens, the most interesting began.
 When I reconnected application from development API to production and the reloaded page, I saw something like “Aw, Snap!
 Something went wrong while displaying this webpage”.
 After debugging, I noticed that the size of JSON file from the prod server was ~500MB (instead of expected 2–5 MB as from dev server).

 - JSON files can be up to 1 GB.